d-led/undoredo-cpp/README.txt

 Follow the tests in the undoredotests folder

+= License =

 MIT License (http://www.opensource.org/licenses/mit-license.php)

-googletest, Premake, Loki and BOOST libraries retain their respective licenses
+googletest, Premake and BOOST retain their respective licenses